wujenny15/Hashnode-Blogs/cl5ex1iol05xdnunvg5kshplc.md

 ## Azure Data Factory

 Azure Data Factory is Azure’s cloud ETL service for scale-out serverless data integration and data transformation.
-Azure Data Factory is a cloud based data integration service that orchestrates data movement & transformation between diverse data sources and cloud compute resources
+Azure Data Factory is a cloud-based data integration service that orchestrates data movement & transformation between diverse data sources and cloud compute resources

+Azure Data Factory is the platform that solves such data scenarios.
+It is the cloud-based ETL and data integration service that allows you to create data-driven workflows for orchestrating data movement and transforming data at scale.
+Using Azure Data Factory, you can create and schedule data-driven workflows (called pipelines) that can ingest data from disparate data stores.
+You can build complex ETL processes that transform data visually with data flows or by using compute services such as Azure HDInsight Hadoop, Azure Databricks, and Azure SQL Database.